Trams in Ostrava

 The Ostrava tramway network is the third largest tram network in the Czech Republic.
 The network is operated by Dopravní podnik Ostrava, a company wholly owned by the city of Ostrava that also runs the city's bus and trolleybus network.
 As of 2022, DPO runs 17 lines with a total route length of 231.5 km on 62.7 km of track.
 The network is a part of ODIS, the integrated public transport system of the Moravian-Silesian Region.

-Most of the network is double-track and is confined to the boundaries of the city; the only exception to both is Line 5 between Poruba and Budišovice, which runs on a single-track section with two sidings.
-It is one out of two remaining single-track tram lines in the Czech Republic that is in regular operation, the other is the interurban line between Liberec and Jablonec nad Nisou.
+Most of the network is double-track and runs within the boundaries of the city.
+The only exception to both is Line 5 between Poruba and Budišovice, which runs on a single-track section with two sidings and is one out of two remaining single-track tram lines in the Czech Republic that is in regular operation, the other being the interurban line between Liberec and Jablonec nad Nisou.